-As a farmer, lawyer, pastor and former State Representative, Gipson looks forward to working with everyone in Mississippi to promote, market and strengthen agriculture and commerce in the state.
+As a farmer, lawyer, minister and former State Representative, Gipson brings rural sensibilities together with state government experience to work with all Mississippians to promote, market and strengthen agriculture and commerce in the state.

-“It is crucial that we work together to plant and tend the seeds of opportunity for agriculture,” Gipson said.
-“I invite all Mississippians of every background to work in unity to strengthen and grow this, the state’s largest economic sector.
-Let’s go to work together and pull in the same direction.”
+“It is crucial we work together to plant and tend the seeds of opportunity for agriculture,” Gipson says.
+“I invite all Mississippians of every background to work in unity to strengthen and grow agriculture, the state’s largest economic sector.
+Let’s keep on working together and pulling the same direction.”

 Gipson received a bachelor of arts in political science in 1999 from Mississippi College and a juris doctorate from Mississippi College School of Law in 2002, graduating first in his class of 113 students.
 He was active in the Christian Law Students Association and was editor-in-chief of the Mississippi College Law Review.
 He has been in private law practice since 2002.

-Gipson is a Baptist minister and has served as pastor of Gum Springs Baptist Church since 2011.
+Gipson is an ordained Baptist minister, having served as a pastor and evangelist.
 He and his wife, Leslie, have been married since 2001.
 They have four children — Joseph, Benjamin, Abigail and Sarah.
 They reside on their small working farm in Simpson County.